sftpplus/sftpplus-docs/src/doc_source/configuration-auth/entra-id.rst

     while the remaining are ignored.

-    For example, if the Entra ID username is ``Jane.R@sftpplus.onmicrosoft.com``, and you want SFTPPlus to handle the user as Jane.R, you can configure this as ``remove_username_suffix = @sftpplus.onmicrosoft.com``.
+    For example, if the Entra ID username is ``Jane.R@sftpplus.onmicrosoft.com``, and you want SFTPPlus to handle the user as ``Jane.R``, you can configure this as ``remove_username_suffix = @sftpplus.onmicrosoft.com``.